BIBLIOGRAPHY: Recommended Books, Films, Videos and online items.

 Birds Eye View BBC documentary series overflying the UK with a helicopter in the 1970s.
 One episode featured highlights of the waterways

-The Flower of Gloster Granada TV 1967.
+The Flower of Gloster* Granada TV 1967.
 Children's series of 13 episodes of a journey from Wales to London on board the boat of the same name.
 (This was what got this author interested in canals!)
-NB.
-To be released on DVD, September 2015!
+Now released on DVD, Available from Amazon etc!

 Joshua Jones 1992 BBC rival to Rosie and Jim for children's attention but never quite had the same popular appeal despite much better content.
 12 (or 13?) ten minute episodes only.
 Some released on video